nguyenhphilip/philintheblank/content/poems/sister.md

 we’ve crossed to reach
 each other on the lifelong road of being siblings.
-What we say this time is there are redlights to be counted on our way back home.
+What we say this time is there are license plates to be counted on our way back home.